wild mani | classic

-Morning cycle 17 kms – afternoon cycle 16kms
+Morning cycle 17 kms, walk 2 kms – Afternoon cycle 16 kms

-Morning cycle 31 kms – afternoon cycle 18 kms
+Morning cycle 25 kms – Afternoon cycle 16 kms

-Myths suggests the cave network at the southern tip of the Mani was the entrance to Hades.
-Today we will see for ourselves as we cycle to the southernmost point of mainland Europe.
-After visiting local deserted Roman mosaics it’s lunch beside the sea in a tiny traditional fishing port.
-On our way back we’ll visit the best preserved abandoned village in the region, before landing back at Kitta for our final evening in the south.
+Myth suggests the cave network at the southern tip of the Mani was the entrance to Hades.
+Today we’ll see for ourselves, as we cycle to the southernmost tip of mainland Europe.
+We’ll have lunch and swim in laid back Porto Kaigo before turning for home.
+On our way, we will visit Vathia, the best preserved abandoned village in the region, before landing back at Kitta for our final evening in the south.

 Morning cycle 30 kms

 Today we travel from the Inner to the Outer Mani.
-We leave Kitta on bikes and pedal north towards beautiful Areopolis, named after the God of War, and the capital of the Mani.
-On the way we’ll meet some local characters and storytellers.
-After time to explore and lunch in nearby Limeni, we’ll travel north on the water – with swimming on the way – to Kardamyli, from where it’s a 5 minute walk to Liodentra, our home for the next four nights.
+We leave Kitta on bikes and pedal north towards Areopolis, named after the God of War, and the capital of the Mani.
+After time to explore and lunch in nearby Limeni, we’ll travel north on the water – with swimming on the way – to Kardamyli, from where it’s a 20 minute walk to Liodentra, our home for the next three nights.

-Morning cycle 23 kms – afternoon cycle 20 kms
+Morning walk 2 hours, cycle 20 kms – afternoon cycle 20 kms

-We begin today with a visit to Old Kardamyli, before a glorious walk up into the hills on ancient paths to the village of Exochori.
+We begin today with a visit to Old Kardamyli, before a glorious walk up into the hills on ancient paths.
 Then it’s on to remote, hilltop Kastania for lunch in the village’s only taverna and a visit to one or two of its 11 churches.
 It is an amazing cycle back to Kardamyli where we will have a barbecue dinner at Liodentra.